Ayushburman/UpcomingTech-.md/README.md

 # UpcomingTech-.md
  Current & Upcoming Skills and Technologies (2026–2030)

-A practical roadmap for a Computer Science student who wants to build a future-ready career in software engineering, AI, cloud, and cybersecurity.
+A practical roadmap for a Computer Science student who wants to build a future-ready career in software engineering, AI, cloud

 🎯 Core Principle